 Current Projects (active development)

 The first release of ArcaOS, codenamed Blue Lion, launched in May, 2017.
-The 5th maintenance release of 5.0 is in beta testing as of January, 2020, and scheduled for release in the near future.
+The 6th maintenance release of 5.0 was released August 2020.

 Our new UEFI support is in testing as of January, 2020.
 Set to debut with ArcaOS 5.1, this will enable ArcaOS to install and boot on more modern systems than ever before.
 Our UEFI support completely removes dependence on traditional BIOS services.

 The erstwhile successor to AHCI, NVMe is becoming more and more common in modern portable systems.

 Development continues on xHCI support (USB 3) to improve compatibility and add features.

 We are adding more ported and packaged software to our subscription RPM repository, thereby adding value to these services.
 Subscribers will be able to add the Subscription repo to Arca Noae Package Manager to be able to download and install these updates on demand.

 We are adding new packages to the free stable repository.
 Software here may be created by any third party, and packaged for inclusion in our free repository, available to all OS/2 users, whether subscribers or not.
 These packages may then be downloaded and installed via Arca Noae Package Manager.

 Enhanced printer support for OS/2 (with and without CUPS)